 Installing packages is as simple as running the following command:

 sudo apt install package_name

-If you want to install multiple packages specify them as a space-separated list:
+If you want to install multiple packages with one command, specify them as a space-separated list:

 sudo apt install package1 package2